apkrieg/foovm/README.md

 This runtime was the winner as it was the only runtime that could pass all the tests.

+### Update

+This project hasn't been updated in a while and I don't think I will update it.
+I've kinda stepped away from Go because I don't like what Google has been doing with the language.
+I've started to use Rust more and more as my daily driver and have started development on FizzVM which is written in Rust and Assembly.

 ### Hello World!
 ```
 push 16        ; string heap index